 I see this lawn game come out every year for the summer, and it’s super expensive (most sets I’ve seen are wooden and around $90 or more!).
 You can create a much more economically friendly version using PVC pipe, check out the full tutorial on Momtastic!

-I love the simplicity of this cute game from All For The Boys, all you need is some string, some plastic drink cups, and water guns.
+I love the simplicity of this cute game from All For The Boys.
+All you need is some string, some plastic drink cups, and water guns.
 Simply thread those cups onto the line and anchor that string in the air and have at it!

 Cork Boat Racing

 Yep, another racing idea.
 My final inspiring yard game idea is fashioning some simple cork boats.
-All you need are some corks, toothpick, and washi tape (different colors so you can identify each “boat”).
+All you need are some corks, toothpick, and Washi tape (different colors so you can identify each “boat”).
 You can find the full scoop over at No Biggie, along with a cute idea to fashion a finish line!

 Wrapping It All Up

 When hosting summer parties, it’s vital to entertain your guests, and I think one of the best ways to do that is a friendly competition at a yard game or two.
-However, the ready-made yard games that you see in stores are often quite expensive, and it’s hard to justify spending $100 when you simply don’t have the budget.
-All of the ideas I’ve discussed here aren’t just fun as heck to play, and they aren’t expensive to set up either.
+However, the ready-made yard games you see in stores are often quite expensive, and it’s hard to justify spending $100 when you simply don’t have the budget.
+All the ideas I’ve discussed here aren’t just fun as heck to play, and they aren’t expensive to set up either.
 They are also sure to provide hours of entertainment!